sverweij/dependency-cruiser/doc/api.md

 You might notice a few things when you do this

-- the function ruthlessly cruises _everything_ in `src` and whatever it uses, recucrsively - even in your `node_modules`.
+- the function ruthlessly cruises _everything_ in `src` and whatever it uses, recursively - even in your `node_modules`.
 This takes a long time and might not give the information you actually seek.
 Dependency-cruiser has a bunch of options to steer what it actually cruises;
   [passing cruise options](#Passing cruise options) will get you sorted.